dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Easily create dev, qa, CICD and production environments
+Easily create dev, qa, CICD and production environments in parallel using the same templates

 +++